 I pray that the blogs regarding drugs of abuse have been educational.
-Today we are going to take a look at marijuana.
+Today we are going to take a look at marijuana and how it can be used by delta 8 products.
 The last three blogs will cover the following:

 #1 Spice (Synthetic Marijuana)